sulcgroup/oxdna-viewer/README.md

 The smoothness of the exported model is controlled via the `faces multiplier` setting.
 Note that additional smoothness results in very large STL files which not every browser can handle.
 By increasing the `scaling` of the model objects can be made to overlap, which is benefitial for sturdy printed models.
 To 3D print the exported STL, the file has to be imported in a processing program such as Autodesk NetFab.
 The resulting STL can than be imported into the 3D printer software.

+The exported gltf can be imported in software such as Blender to create photorealistic illustrations.
+See a tutorial [here](https://www.youtube.com/watch?v=nkKSbeOm0N8).

 ---